show menu

 Key points

-• Our engagement is grounded in the UN Guiding Principles on Internal Displacement.
+• Our engagement is grounded in the UN Guiding Principles on Internal Displacement, Policy on UNHCR's Engagement in Situations of Internal Displacement and 2022-2026 UNHCR Strategic Directions

 In this section: